 They said at least 80% of US visa application gets approve every day in the US Embassy Manila.
 Last month, I applied for the first time and was granted a 10-year multiple-entry visa to the United States.
-I’m single, I haven’t traveled outside Asia, and I don’t have hundreds of dollars in my bank account—yet.
+I’m single, I haven’t traveled outside Asia, and I don’t have millions of dollars in my bank account—yet.

-I wanna share my experience about the interview process and some helpful tips on how to get a chance on getting your tourist visa approved.
+I wanna share my experience with the interview process and some helpful tips on how to get a chance on getting your tourist visa approved.
 You need to obtain a B1/B2 visitor visa if you’re a Filipino and wants to travel the US for business, pleasure or medical treatment.

 At the time of this writing, President Trump issued a travel ban for a few countries.
 The Philippines is not included, but it left an impression for some Filipinos that it’s going to be difficult to score a visa because of the current situation in the US.
 They said it’s not a good timing to apply.
 When is the right time anyways?
 Well, I tell you what.
 If you really want it, you will get it.
 And I’m here to help you to get one.